Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 The beginning of autofocus

-You can activate the autofocus feature without needing to “half-press” the shutter release button first thanks to the AF-ON button.
-The AF-ON button has just recently been added to Canon’s professional EOS-1D series, making the EOS 40D the first camera in the EOS x0D line to get it.
+Thanks to the AF-ON button, you can activate the autofocus feature without ” half-pressing” the shutter release button first.
+The AF-ON button was recently added to Canon’s professional EOS-1D series, making the EOS 40D the first camera in the EOS x0D line to get it.
 Note that you may re-program the specific function of the AF-Of button by using C.Fn IV-1, or you can swap the AF-ON button and the AE/AF lock button by using C.Fn IV-2.
 Both of these options are accessible through the menu system on the camera (all custom functions are detailed in the menus section of this review).
 Lock for AE and FE

-When you press the button, the automatic exposure will be triggered, and you may then lock the exposure for the following photo.
-By depressing and holding the button, you may lock the exposure for several shots.
+When you press the button, the automatic exposure will be triggered, and you may then lock the direction for the following photo.
+Depressing and holding the button may close the exposure for several shots.
 AF point selection button

-You can select a single AF point by pressing, or you can browse between the various AF points by turning either the main dial or the fast control dial.
-You also have the option of selecting a location directly with the help of the brand-new multi-controller (press the selector for the center point).
-Through the use of the C.Fn III-3, the precise operation of this button may be altered.
+You can select a single AF point by pressing or browsing between the various AF points by turning either the primary or tight control dial.
+You can also set a location directly with the help of the brand-new multi-controller (press the selector for the center point).
+Using the C.Fn III-3, the precise operation of this button may be altered.

 Where your thumb buttons are located (Play mode)

-If you are using the single view play mode, clicking this button once will move to a thumbnail index that is 2×2, hitting it twice will transition to an index that is 3×3.
+If you are using the single view play mode, clicking this button once will move to a thumbnail index of 2×2, and hitting it twice will transition to an index that is 3×3.
 If the current magnification level is too high, pushing this button will bring it down.
 Enlarge

-To enlarge the current image, press; there are fifteen levels leading up to a maximum magnification of ten times the original size.
-After you have magnified the image, you will be able to use the multi-controller to navigate around it.
+To enlarge the current image, press; fifteen levels leading up to a maximum magnification of ten times the original size.
+After you have magnified the image, you can use the multi-controller to navigate around it.

 Controls on the back of the camera

-Because of the new three-inch LCD panel, the control buttons had to be moved from their prior location down the left side of the screen to a row of five buttons below, and the menu button was moved to the top of the screen.
-The “new addition” is the new dedicated Picture Style button, which is used to display the Picture Style selection/adjustment page.
-Aside from the AF-ON button, which we have already discussed, this is the only other “new addition.”
-Last but not least, let’s not forget to talk about the button that’s the least useful: direct print.
-This button is still not adjustable.
+Because of the new three-inch LCD panel, the control buttons had to be moved from their prior location down the left side of the screen to a row of five buttons below, and the menu button was pushed to the top of the screen.
+The “new addition” is the dedicated Picture Style button, which displays the Picture Style selection/adjustment page.
+Aside from the AF-ON button we have already discussed, this is the only other “new addition.”
+Last, let’s not forget the least helpful button: direct print.
+Unfortunately, this button is still not adjustable.

 Quick-Adjust Dial for Controls

-The Quick Control Dial may be used to adjust exposure compensation while the power switch is in the third position (one step past the ON position) (steps depend on C.Fn I-1).
+The Quick Control Dial may adjust exposure compensation while the power switch is in the third position (one step past the ON position) (steps depend on C.Fn I-1).

 CANCEL button

-If Live View is turned on, hitting the SET button will either enter or exit the live view mode.
-If Live View is not turned on, pressing the SET button will have no effect in shooting mode.
-If Live View is turned on, pressing the SET button will enter or exit the live view mode.
+If Live View is turned on, hitting the SET button will enter or exit the live view mode.
+If Live View is not turned on, pressing the SET button will not affect shooting mode.
+However, pressing the SET button will enter or exit the live view mode if Live View is turned on.

 You may adjust the type of information and the amount of detail that is displayed with the image by pressing: